Different Types of Mosquitoes and Their Dangers

-If you have any ponds or reservoirs near your home, or even a decorative bird bath, then you’re likely to have a great issue with these insects.
-While you think they’re just a nuisance that you must learn to deal with, you must understand how dangerous these bugs are to you.
+Unfortunately, even if you don’t live near a body of water, you can still get bitten by these little vampires.
+The warm, summer weather brings the mosquitoes out in droves.
+Even a puddle after a rain can be an attraction for these pests who love stagnant water.
+If you have a decorative bird bath, potted plants, or areas where water loves to sit, then you’re likely to have a big issue with these insects.
+While you think they’re just a nuisance that you have to learn to deal with, you must understand how dangerous these bugs are to you.

 The Dangers of Mosquitoes